Downward facing dog- hands at wall Standing pose

-- Abdominal muscles are drawn towards spine and strengthened
+Abdominal muscles are drawn towards the spine and strengthened

-- Press the index and thumb into the wall and roll the triceps together.
-As you continue that action bring the shoulder blades together and move the torso towards the crown of the buttocks.
+Press the index and thumb into the wall and roll the triceps together.
+As you continue that action brings the shoulder blades together and move the torso towards the crown of the buttocks.
 Relax the head.

-- Place crown of head on bolster or blanket
+Place the crown of head-on bolster or blanket